Bath Beach, Brooklyn: Library

 The Brooklyn Public Library's Ulmer Park branch is located at 2602 Bath Avenue near 26th Avenue.
 It was founded as a subdivision of another library in 1951 before becoming a full-fledged circulation branch in 1956.
 The current building was opened in 1963 and was renovated in 2016.

 In popular culture

 During the 1970s, Bath Beach's commercial strip along 86th Street was used for scenes in the 1971 feature film The French Connection, in the opening credits to the popular television series Welcome Back, Kotter, and most famously in the opening scene of the 1977 feature film Saturday Night Fever.
 Tony Manero, the lead character (played by John Travolta), walks along the sidewalk, admires shoes in a storefront window, buys two (stacked) slices of pizza through a pizzeria window-counter at Lenny's Pizza, and ends up at the hardware store where he works (based on a real hardware store on Fifth Avenue in nearby Bay Ridge).
 The strip was used again in 2016 for the filming of Red Hot Chili Peppers - Go Robot music video.
 The film John Wick: Chapter 3 – Parabellum features the main character on horseback along 86th Street.

+Notable people

+Notable current and former residents of Bath Beach include: